Center for Cybersecurity and Cyberdefense

 On October 6, 2017, the University of Wisconsin Stout was designated as a National Center of Academic Excellence in Cyber Defense for academic years 2017-2022 by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
 UW-Stout is the first four-year university in the state of Wisconsin to receive this prestigious designation.

-The National Security Agency (NSA) and the Department of Homeland Security (DHS) has certified that the curriculum of the Computer Networking & Information Technology (CNIT) program at UW-Stout meets or exceeds the requirements, as cited by the National Information Assurance Education and Training Program (NIETP).
+The National Security Agency (NSA) and the Department of Homeland Security (DHS) has certified that the curriculum at UW-Stout meets or exceeds the requirements, as cited by the National Information Assurance Education and Training Program (NIETP).